RichardFreedman/Encoding_Music/07_Global_Jukebox/Global_JukeBox_Guide.md

 my_dict
 ```

-It would certainly be overwhelming to consider 37 different dimensions of musical recordings at once.
+It would certainly be overwhelming to consider 37 different dimensions of musical recordings at once!
 More reasonable--as part of your plan to answer a particular research question--would be to on data of a particular type.
 If you wanted to look at melodic style across some corpus, these would be the among the features you would want to consider.
-Here is a quick list of all the 'categories' in the **lines_explained** table:
+Here is a quick list of all the 'categories' (or classes) in the **lines_explained** table:

 ```python